glotzerlab/signac/README.md

 ## Installation

-The recommeded method of installation is using *pip*:
+The recommeded method of installation is using *conda*:

-    pip3 install git+https://$USER@bitbucket.org/glotzer/signac.git#egg=signac --user
+    conda install signac

-To upgrade, the package, simply append the `--upgrade` option to this command.
+To upgrade, the package, execute:

+    conda update signac

-**Detailed information about alternative installation methods and configuration of this package can be found in the [documentation](https://glotzerlab.engin.umich.edu/signac).**
+**Detailed information about alternative installation methods and configuration of this package can be found in the [documentation](https://glotzerlab.engin.umich.edu/signac/installation.html).**

+## Quickstart

+The framework facilitates a project-based workflow.
+Setup a new project:

+    $ mkdir my_project
+    $ cd my_project
+    $ signac init MyProject
+    # or
+    $ echo project=MyProject >> signac.rc

+and access the project handle:

+    >>> project = signac.get_project()

+To access a database:

+    >>> db = signac.get_database('MyDatabase')

 ## Documentation